Maryland pitched expansive development to keep Commanders — and stave off economic devastation if they leave

 Ricci added, however, that Maryland “will continue to provide support and expertise to the county in its discussions with the team.”

-A bill heard Tuesday in Annapolis would let the MSA pump $600 million into upgrading Camden Yards and another $600 million into M&T Bank Stadium.
-But so far, efforts to amend the bill to include the Commanders have not advanced, prompting Alsobrooks’s public plea.
+A bill considered Tuesday in Annapolis would let the Maryland Stadium Authority pump $600 million into upgrading the Orioles’ Camden Yards and another $600 million into the Ravens’ M&T Bank Stadium.
+But efforts to amend the bill to include the Commanders have not advanced, prompting Alsobrooks’s public plea.

-The county’s proposal suggests the team could, as in the Virginia plan, get a cut of taxes generated at the new development — a feature that has not been publicly discussed.
-Neither had its pitch to possibly extend tax incentives to lower costs and attract other development around the stadium, including the team’s corporate headquarters and practice facilities.
+The Prince George’s proposal suggests the team could, as in the Virginia plan, get a cut of taxes generated at the new development — a feature that has not been publicly discussed.
+Neither had the county’s pitch to possibly extend tax incentives to lower costs and attract other development around the stadium, including the team’s corporate headquarters and practice facilities

-In an analysis, the proposal touted the FedEx Field site’s viability while pointing out flaws in the alternative sites the team had once considered, such as Landover Mall (“relatively small site with high acquisition costs”), Oxon Cove ( “large site, but not near Metrorail” and “environmental constraints limit development potential”) and Greenbelt ( “limited space on site” and “would be in competition with the proposed FBI headquarters”).
+In an analysis, the proposal touted the FedEx Field site’s viability while pointing out flaws in the alternative sites the team had once considered, such as Landover Mall (“relatively small site with high acquisition costs”), Oxon Cove ( “large site, but not near Metrorail” and “environmental constraints limit development potential”) and Greenbelt (“limited space on site” and “would be in competition with the proposed FBI headquarters”).

 The Commanders spokesman said that, after working with the county executive’s office, the team decided to narrow its focus in Maryland to the FedEx site.